germaniuss/liboauth/README.md

 application/json

-- Better handling on browser opening and code retrieval (I like the way github dektop does it)
+- Better handling on browser opening and code retrieval (I'd like to use protocol handlers but implementing on many platforms seems hard)

 - Serialization of OAuth and saving/opening
 functionality.